lhunter3/Springboot-Login-Example/README.md

-# Understanding Spring Boot, Maven, and RESTfull APi under 15 minutes!
+# Understanding Spring Boot, Maven, and RESTfull API in under 15 minutes!

 ## Prerequisites
 Before you get started, you need to make sure you have the following installed on your system: